Teri Polo

 Theresa Elizabeth Polo (born June 1, 1969) is an American actress.
-She starred as Pamela Martha Focker (née Byrnes) in the Meet the Parents trilogy and played the role of police officer Stef Adams Foster in the Freeform series The Fosters (2013–2018) and its spinoff Good Trouble (2019–).
+She starred as Pamela Martha Focker (née Byrnes) in the Meet the Parents trilogy, Helen Santos in The West Wing, Christine Daaé in Phantom of the Opera (1990), and played the role of police officer Stef Adams Foster in the Freeform series The Fosters (2013–2018) and its spinoff Good Trouble (2019–2024).

 Early life

 Polo was born on June 1, 1969, in Dover, Delaware to Jane (née Gentry), a homemaker, and Vincent Polo, a stereo systems designer.
 She is of Italian, English, and German descent.
-She studied ballet for 13 years beginning at age five.
+She studied ballet for 13 years beginning at age six.
 By age 13, she was attending New York's School of American Ballet.
 After winning a modeling contest, she moved to New York City at age 17 to pursue an acting career.

 Career

 Polo's acting debut, in 1987, was in the role of Kristin Larsen on the ABC daytime soap opera Loving.
 The following year, she earned a role in primetime on the short-lived CBS series TV 101.
 She also starred in the 1990 miniseries The Phantom of the Opera as Christine Daaé.
 In 1994, Polo became a regular cast member on the last season of Northern Exposure.
 She later played Detective Ash on the TV series Brimstone.
 She appeared in a recurring guest role in the sixth and seventh seasons of The West Wing playing the role of Helen Santos, the wife of Democratic presidential candidate Matt Santos (Jimmy Smits).

+In 2000, Polo became well known for her role as Pam Byrnes in the comedy Meet the Parents, opposite Ben Stiller and Robert De Niro.
+The following year, she starred with John Travolta in the thriller Domestic Disturbance.
+In 2004, she reprised her role as Pam in Meet the Fockers, the sequel to Meet the Parents.
+She was ranked No. 42 on the Maxim Hot 100 Women of 2002.
 In February 2005, Polo posed nude for Playboy magazine.
-She was ranked No. 40 on the Maxim Hot 100 Women of 2002.
 She was also featured in InStyle.
 She also starred in the Lifetime Movie Network 2006 movie, Legacy of Fear.
 In 2007, she starred in a Hallmark Channel movie Love is a Four Letter Word.
 In 2009, she starred in the feature film 2:13 and the Hallmark Channel movie Expecting a Miracle with Jason Priestley and Cheech Marin.
 That same year she also starred in The Beacon.

 She appeared in the 2009 television pilot for Washington Field, a show about the National Capitol Response Squad, a unit of the FBI composed of elite experts in different areas who travel around the world responding to events that concern American interests.
-In 2010, Polo reprised her role as Pam Focker in Little Fockers, the sequel to Meet the Parents and Meet the Fockers.
+In 2010, Polo reprised her role as Pam Focker in Little Fockers, the second sequel to Meet the Parents and Meet the Fockers.
 She also appeared in the 1980s-styled horror fantasy film, The Hole.